-The temporary payroll tax rebate of 50% of the wages of apprentices and trainees has been extended to 2017-18.
+The temporary payroll tax rebate of 50% of the wages of apprentices and trainees has been extended for a further 12 months until 30 June 2019.
 This is in addition to their wages being exempt from payroll tax and is used to offset the payroll tax payable on the wages of other employees.